International Climate Summit TOGETAIR 2023

 Deputy Editor of Energetyka24

-Acting Director General of State Forests
+Director General of UNEP/GRID

 The economics of new energy – challenges and costs of energy independence for Poland and Europe